 Untracked powder is the ultimate, but thrills are found in all the challenges and adventures that natural terrain and conditions present.
 Skis are stable and capable of handling anything, from cruisy laps on marked trails to blasting seat-of-your pants turns through tracked-out junk and, of course, fresh powder stashes.

 These skis are always flat decked, meaning you can select either an Alpine or Backcountry binding for use with them.

-A classic freeride ski has a waist betweeen 90mm and 110mm+.
+Typically, a freeride ski has a waist between 90mm and 110mm+.
 Wider waists provide float for deep snow.
 Narrower waists in the 90’s are quicker edge-to-edge and feel nimble, suiting a bigger range of conditions.
 Sidecuts are straighter, meaning a longer radius and better stability; noses and tails tend to be long to create smoother handling when terrain is not groomed.

-You'll find a big rocker on the tips works in conjunction with longer noses for predictable handling, better turn initiation and increased float.
-Camber underfoot provides grip on frimer conditions.
+A big rocker on the tips works in conjunction with longer noses for predictable handling, better turn initiation and increased float.
+Camber underfoot provides grip on firmer conditions.
 Tail rocker aids turn release to improve control in soft and rough snow.